aginies/vmanager/README.md

 This is using Python Textual: https://github.com/Textualize/textual

+## Why

+Virt-manager is only usable with X or X forward, and this is very slow and not possible in many cases to use it,.
+It has a lot of dependencies.

+This terminal solution is simple, very few deps, remote control with low bandwidth.
+Moreover it includes some features like disabling a disk (intead or removing it completly), change machine-type.
+Some other will be implemented later.

-## Overview
+## Warning

-This project provides a terminal-based interface to manage virtual machines using libvirt.
-This project is part of a SUSE **hackweek** project, its not mature, under heavy developement, so its **risky** to use it.
+This project is part of a SUSE **hackweek** project, its not mature, under heavy developement, its lacks a lot of features, and surely contains tons of bugs.
+You have been warned.
+Please report any bugs or ask for specific features.

 ## Media